Jasbir96/devops-example/notes.md

 ## Detailed view of each step

-1. **Develop**: Accordian
+2. **Develop**: Accordian
    1. how to make sure a multiple features can be developed parallely ??
       **ans** :  you create feature / bug branch and develop your feature there
-   2. how to make sure the
+   2. how to make sure the  `husky` : pre commit validator  : all the commands you it will execute
       1. code you wrote is running will it also run if released : `npm run build`
-       3. readable : format
+       3. readable : format `npm run format`
-      3. follow code standards,
+      3. follow code standards,  `npm run lint`
          1. you are not writing any potenitially buggy code :
-            1. eval, var, unuused variables X
+            1. eval, var, unused variables X
          2. some rules : styling

-   **and**
-   3. you have completed all the feature requirement ??
+   3. you have completed all the feature requirement : `npm run test`
+      1. Jest , react testing library
+3. **Build** :  Create builds of the application.
+   1. code push -> deploy apne code